AeMdw Docker Setup Documentation

 file or by passing environment variables, just like configuring the node directly.

-Download a full backup from .
+Download a full backup from Aeternity Downloads.

-Create a data
+Create a

-This will extract the mnesia
+This will extract the

-folders to the data
+folders to thedata

 directory.